top of page

 Packed concerts

 America fell head over heels for Led Zeppelin, adopting them as their own.
 And Zep?
 Well, they repaid the favor by crisscrossing the States like rock 'n' roll nomads.
 They repeatedly filled stadiums, becoming almost an American treasure in the process.
-In fact, years later the Kennedy Center would honor them for their career achievements with stirring tribute performances from the likes of the rock group Heart

 The Bad Times